 Man, was I wrong!

 After a decade of poor eating habits, my body started to fail me.
 I hit the big 30.
 The stressful job didn’t help either.
 But here I was, my whole body riddled with psoriatic arthritis.
-I had a walking stick at some point!
+I even required a walking stick at some point!

 I have become convinced that we are being slowly killed by what we eat and what we put on our skin.
 I could write a whole treatise on the subject but instead here’s just one aspect of it in a Ted-Ed clip.